Updating Greenplum® cluster settings

 -

 cloudStorage.enable: Use of hybrid storage in clusters with Greenplum® 6.25 or higher.
-Set it totrueto enable the Yandex Cloud Yezzey extension in your cluster.
+Set it totrueto enable the Yandex Cloud Yezzey extension in a cluster.
 This extension is used to export AO and AOCO tables from disks within the Greenplum® cluster to a cold storage in Yandex Object Storage.
 This way, the data will be stored in a service bucket compressed and encrypted.
 This is a more cost-efficient storage method.You cannot disable hybrid storage after you save your cluster settings.

 Note